BUYING GUIDE

 Clicgear 4.5 Best Build~$28919 lbs3-wheel ~$289 →

-Five push carts tested over 3 months of walking rounds on courses with varying terrain and elevation.
+Five push carts tested over 3 months and 36 walking rounds on courses with varying terrain, elevation, and weather conditions.
 See full testing methodology

 Best Overall: KVV 3-Wheel Push Cart